 Introduction

 This 2026 “watchlist” ranks global gear manufacturers by expected impact on OEM programs, engineering credibility, product depth, and delivery capability.
-It emphasizes platform relevance (2024–2025 disclosures) rather than raw revenue alone, and it includes only gear/gearbox manufacturers (not full mechatronic drive-platform providers).
+Rather than focusing on revenue alone, it puts more weight on platform relevance reflected in 2024–2025 disclosures and includes only gear and gearbox manufacturers, not full mechatronic drive-platform providers.

 What “Top” means